-Other than big things like virtual reality, artificial intelligence and quantum computing, I’d say menu-less or near menu-less applications, where the UI is so efficient that there is no need for them anymore.
+Other than technology related things like blockchain, VR/AR, AI and quantum computing, I’d say menuless or near menuless applications where the product is so efficient that there is no need for them anymore.
 We’ll see this first on native mobile apps, then it will be carried over into the bigger more complex web apps for desktop users.
-I see this more and more having worked with charts over the last few years, if people want to do something they don’t want to have to go to a menu to do it.
+I see this more and more having worked with big data product suites over the last few years, if people want to do something they don’t want to have to go to a menu to do it.

 First I check if any has been done before (at EYC a BA had done some great research that was nearly forgotten about).
-Then I carry out a discovery phase myself which should consist of: (1) Workshops - minimum 5 people but 18 is my ideal amount as this means I can do three 6-people workshops.
+Then I carry out a discovery phase myself which should consist of: (1) Workshops - 18 people is ideal as this means I can do three 6-people workshops.
 These are great for getting a lot of reliable information in one go; (2) Surveys - an unlimited amount of people can take them for you, but less reliable with no guarantee when or if you will get them back; (3) Interviews - the most common method as this can be done with anyone, anywhere at any time, I like to record interviews in a customer journey map format using UXPressia which can then be fed into a higher level service design blueprint format later.

 At the beginning of a contract, one of my priorities is to try and find out the names of: (1) People who 'Make' - the people who will have to actually make the product - engineers; (2) People who 'Buy' - where is the money going to come from/who will buy the product?
 Who are the people who are investing in this product and why are they investing in it?; (3) People who 'Use' - people who will use the product after we've made and sold it; (4) People who 'Know' - people who know about the product, competition and industry - client teams, sales teams, BAs etc. If you can resolve the arguments between these four sets of people then you will have a good product, the rest will come out of user testing.